You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Dropbox and Box have some access control features, and Box in particular markets toward enterprise document management.
 But neither was designed for VDR use cases.
 You won't get the investor-facing analytics, NDA gating, dynamic watermarking, or audit logs that VDR-specific tools offer.
 They're better than a standard Google Drive share, but not purpose-built for due diligence.

 That depends on your tool.
 With a VDR, you can typically revoke access immediately, archive the room, or keep it active for post-deal reference.
-With file sharing tools, you'd have to manually remove access - which many founders forget to do.
+With file sharing tools, you'd have to manually remove access - which many teams forget to do.
 A VDR with access controls lets you shut everything down cleanly.

 At the seed stage, not always.
 But at Series A and beyond, yes - most institutional investors will ask for one.
 Even at seed, showing up with an organized, professionally set up data room signals operational maturity.
 It's a small thing that reads well.